by Andrew Stephens-Rennie

 I’m sick and tired of these power hungry games.
 I’m sick and tired of the back-and-forth, and the empires that need to be rebuilt in the wake of recent skirmishes.
 Of churches that “need to be planted,” or “re-potted,” or whatever, in order to prove a political point.

-If so-called Christian communities are formed, not in faith to Jesus’ radical, self-sacrificial gospel, but faith to a leader, to a particular power-hungry hubris that boldly proclaims “we’re right, you’re wrong, and that’s the way it is.
-Oh, and by the way, are we ever going to show you!”
+If so-called Christian communities are formed, not in faith to Jesus’ radical, self-sacrificial gospel, but faith to a leader, and their particular power-hungry hubris that boldly proclaims “we’re right, you’re wrong, that’s the way it is, and are we ever going to show you!” such communities, rather than being the body of Christ, have put another nail in Christ’s body.

 Our power hungry hubris gets in the way.
 All the damned time.
 And it doesn’t matter much whether it’s the Anglican Church of Canada or the Anglican Network in Canada, or any other denomination, for that matter.
 So much of the grandstanding on either side has everything to do with power and control, and little to do with Christ Crucified.